shaneish/bibliorot/ishish/poetic_tragedy-dalinar_navani.md

 ---

 Dalinar & Navani were brought together by fate itself.
-Gavilar Kholin, the greatest (petty) king™, who (abusively) wielded both Dalinar & Navani as tools to build his Tiny Empire™ in Kholinar -- Dalinar ran his Army and Navani Ran his Kingdom.
+Gavilar Kholin wielded both Dalinar & Navani as tools to build his Tiny Empire™ in Kholinar -- Dalinar ran his Army and Navani Ran his Kingdom.
 Navani & Dalinar, the Pen and Sword of Kholinar<sup>[1]</sup>.

-Dalinar & Navani, brought together the first time by shared abuse and misplaced love.
-Gavilar was their first Convergence, but a crossing is only a crossing under the Guiding Hands™ of Divergence.
+Dalinar won his fight by losing it -- sacrificing himself and the Shard of Honor to save the Cosmere from Odium's wrath.
+Navani's plunge to save Urithiru happened almost immediately after Dalinar's "death" -- and continues beyond the story's end.

-The second Convergence after Gavilar's death was under the influence of Odium's return and Dalinar's visions.
-With their marriage.
+*Brightness Navani, one of Roshar's greatest antifabrians, now nothing more than a Spren trapped in a (giant) gemstone -- the antifabrian becomes the fabrial*

 #### Notes
 + \[1] They say the Pen is mightier than the Sword, which makes me think Navani will play a much bigger role in the 2nd arc of the Stormlight Archives.